Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Experimental Results

 After the image reconstruction is completed, we will then focus on the speckle noise removal procedure based on (\ref{speckle}).
 Fig.~\ref{fig:EnglishBay_Speckle} shows the result of speckle noise reduction for the reconstructed image depicted in Fig.~\ref{fig:Image_Bay}.
 To perform the speckle noise reduction, we have chosen $m=n=6$ for the filter given in (\ref{speckle}).

-We have also applied the filtering process given in (\ref{speckle}) to the image reconstructed by the Wavenumber algorithm shown in Fig.~\ref{fig:Omega_K} and have illustrated the result in Fig.~\ref{fig:Omega_K_Speckle}.
-To perform the speckle noise reduction, we have chosen the similar parameters for the filter, $m=n=6$.

-Fig.~\ref{fig:RD_Image} shows the result of applying the Range Doppler algorithm to a larger part of the raw data.
-To reduce the effect of the speckle noise we have applied the filter given in (\ref{speckle}) with $m=n=10$.
+Fig.~\ref{fig:RD_Image} shows the result of applying the Range-Doppler algorithm to a larger part of the raw data which shows the entire Vancouver area.
+To remove the effect of the speckle noise we have applied the filter given in (\ref{speckle}) with $m=n=10$.

-\section{conclusion}
+\section{Conclusion}

-In this paper, we presented the sapceborne SAR imaging process based on two well-known high resolution algorithms, namely, the Range Doppler and the Wavenumber algorithms.
-We discussed different parts of each algorithm in detail.
-Moreover, we addressed the speckle noise removal procedure.
+In this paper, we presented the sapceborne SAR imaging process based on the well-known high resolution Range-Doppler algorithm.
+We, then, focused on the fractional part of the Doppler centroid and proposed the entropy-based method to estimate the parameter.
+At the end, we verified the accuracy of the proposed approach by utilizing experimental data.
+We further addressed the speckle noise removal process and presented the results.

-Finally, we applied both algorithms to the experimental data gathered from RADARSAT-1 and showed the results.